weaverba137/trac-remote/README.rst

 -----------

-trac-remote allows command-line manipulation of Trac_ instances, similar to trac-admin, but does not require physical, console access to the Trac_ data.
+trac-remote allows command-line manipulation of Trac_ instances, similar to trac-admin_, but does not require physical, console access to the Trac_ data.
+In other words, trac-admin manipulates *local* Trac servers, while trac-remote manipulates *remote* Trac servers.

 History
 -------